patrickmthisi/Toxic-Comments-Classification/README.md

 # Toxic-Comments-Classification
 ## Project description
 In this project, I built a multi-channel n-gram CNN for multi-label toxicity classification (six labels).
 The model uses pre-trained GloVe (100d) embeddings to initialize the embedding layer; embeddings are fine-tuned during training.
 GloVe leverages global co-occurrence statistics while producing embeddings similar in spirit to predictive approaches.
-Architecturally, the network runs parallel Conv1D branches with kernel sizes 3, 5, and 7 (capturing different n-gram patterns), applies max-pooling and flattening per branch, then concatenates the branch representations and outputs six sigmoid probabilities (one per label):
+Architecturally, the network runs parallel Conv1D branches with kernel sizes 3, 5, and 7 (capturing different n-gram patterns), applies max-pooling and flattening per branch, then concatenates the branch representations and outputs six sigmoid probabilities (one per label).

 ## Results and conclusion
 Using a 5-model ensemble (mean of predicted probabilities), the model achieves strong discrimination across all labels.